 - Wide Mouth Glass Gallon Jars (these are nice and thick and excellent for storing food in the pantry – also lids)

 - Organic Garden Starts (one of my favorite things to get from Azure – only available in the spring and early summer)

-Costco is a compromise in that it’s obviously not a small business, so I budget only a certain amount to this store each month.
+Costco is a compromise in that it’s obviously not a small business, but they do have great deals on organic foods, so I budget only a certain amount to this store each month.
 We have several staples we get there that are either far cheaper than Azure or not available through Azure at all.
 Right now, these are:

 - Organic Bananas

 - Organic Grape Tomatoes

 - Rader Farms Organic Frozen Cherries

 - Maas River Farms Organic Frozen Green Beans